reactome/search-indexer/README.md

         -u  Indexer GitHub Branch       DEFAULT: master
 ```

-## Installing SolR (-a) ##
+## Installing SolR ##

-* Execute script as root.
+* :warning: Execute script as root.
-* * You may need to specify a Solr Password.
+  * You may need to specify a Solr Password.
 Please write down - this is mandatory for reaching out the Solr Console Site.
-* * Replace the default arguments if necessary...
+  * Replace the default arguments if necessary...

 ```
 $> sudo ./setup-solr.sh -a -m <solr_pass>